youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     > The beginning of your career when you're young and have a lot of energy
     > is very important.
 You need to use it effectively because it'll determine
     > your trajectory for the rest of your life.
 If you start a career at a
-    > company that gives you a medicore things to do, you're gonna trun
+    > company that gives you a mediocre things to do, you're gonna turn
     > yourself into a mediocre web programmer.

     Imposter Syndrome